 This article contains affiliate links.
 Fight the New Drug may receive financial support from purchases made using affiliate links.

 Do you think porn isn’t a big deal in a relationship?
-In recent years, many online articles and social media accounts have focused on normalizing porn and promoting the idea that most people “just can’t help themselves.”
-These articles tell partners that they just need to accept that their significant other watches it and that’s not a big deal.
+In recent years, many online articles and social media accounts have focused on normalizing porn.
+They promote the idea that most people “just can’t help themselves.”
+These articles suggest partners should accept their significant other watches porn and that it’s not a big deal.
 But is it?

 One now-ancient article on a site called “Total Sorority Move,” for example, represents many misconceptions surrounding porn.
-The article, titled Should You Let Your Boyfriend Watch Porn? starts by telling girls that their boyfriends most definitely watch porn, and if he says different, he’s lying.
-It then goes on to say that boyfriends watching porn is completely normal—in essence, that boys will be boys—and that girls should consider joining in.
+The article titled Should You Let Your Boyfriend Watch Porn? starts by telling girls that their boyfriends most definitely watch porn, and if he says differently, he’s lying.
+It then claims boyfriends watching porn is completely normal.
+Essentially, it promotes the ‘boys will be boys’ idea.
+It even suggests that girls should consider joining in.

 From the article: